avcoder/unit03-lesson01/slides.md

 ---

 # Github
-(10 mins) What is GitHub?
+(10 mins) Practice pushing commit to GH repo

 - Git is not GitHub
 - Why is GitHub important?
 - Other options: GitLab, BitBucket
-- Did you know?
-You can use GitHub as your public-facing portfolio?
 - Challenge: commit your code, create Github repo and push your commit

 ---